strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 When the User and Topic Operators are deployed through the Cluster Operator as part of the Kafka cluster, the user will configure the feature gates as today using the `STRIMZI_FEATURE_GATES` environment variable.
 And the Cluster Operator will then automatically pass the environment variable to the User and Topic Operators when deploying them.
-When the User and Topic Operators are deployed as standalone, used can configure the `STRIMZI_FEATURE_GATES` environment variable directly in their deployments.
+When the User and Topic Operators are deployed as standalone, user can configure the `STRIMZI_FEATURE_GATES` environment variable directly in their deployments.

 ### Trade-offs and limitations